cockroachdb/docs/v20.2/take-full-and-incremental-backups.md

 If your cluster grows too large for nightly full backups, you can take less frequent full backups (e.g., weekly) with nightly incremental backups.
 Incremental backups are storage efficient and faster than full backups for larger clusters.

 {{site.data.alerts.callout_info}}
-To take incremental backups, you need an [Enterprise license](enterprise-licensing.html).
+To take incremental backups, you need an [enterprise license](enterprise-licensing.html).
 {{site.data.alerts.end}}

 Periodically run the [`BACKUP`][backup] command to take a full backup of your cluster: